yourhead/StacksAPI/templates.md

 ### Overview
 Templates are files that define the content of your stack.
 You can have any number of templates in your stack.
 They're specified in the Info.plist [Templates Dictionary]({{ site.baseurl }}/plist/templates).
-The tempalte variables listed below will be replaced in each template.
+The template variables listed below will be replaced in each template.